PET Compliance Checklist

 Your PET Travel Scheme Checklist

 For animals being prepared in an EU country, you should get an EU pet passport.
-If you are preparing your animal in a non-EU listed country or territory you will need to obtain an official third country veterinary certificate (apart from Croatia, Gibraltar, Norway, San Marino and Switzerland who also issue pet passports).
+If you are preparing your animal in a non-EU listed country or territory who also issue you will need to obtain an official third country veterinary certificate (apart from Andorra, Azores and Madeira, Canary Islands, French Guiana, Gibraltar, Greenland and Faroe Islands, Guadeloupe, Iceland, Liechtenstein, Martinique, Monaco, Norway, San Marino,Reunion, Switzerland and Vatican City who also issue pet passports).